The BlackBerry brand is one of the most well known and recognisable brands in the mobile market, right next to Apple’s iPhone series.

 BlackBerry World has now also diversified into providing music, magazine and book services which were not previously available in older versions.

-Despite this, BlackBerry have found it difficult to entice developers of popular applications on Android and iOS onto their system.
+Despite this, BlackBerry has found it difficult to entice developers of popular applications on Android and iOS onto their system.

 An update to BB10 (10.3), officially allowed the 'sideloading' of a number of Android apps on a BB10 handset.
 Android apps can be installed from their original .apk (androidpackage) file structure and run inside an Android emulator within BB10.
 Data created from the Android apps can be shared with BB10.
 Some critics have stated that there is a noticeable performance hit the makes sideloaded Android apps run slower on BB10 and also a noticeable degradation to the daily battery life.